|

 sister Mae.
 Most of the letters dealt with personal matters going

-on at home, but a few contained information on Dad's feelings and
+on at home, however, a few contained information on his thoughts, feelings and

 ambitions.